scaleoutsean/eseries-perf-analyzer/README.md

 python3 ./epa/collector.py --api 2.2.2.2 --password monitor123 --prometheus-port 9080 --no-verify-ssl
 ```

-Open the browser and navigate to http://HOSTNAME:9080/metrics to see if Collector's Prometheus exporter is working.
+Open the browser and navigate to http://HOSTNAME:9080/metrics (or http://127.0.0.1:9080/metrics) to see if Collector's Prometheus exporter is working.

 ## Other documents

 - [SCRIPTS](./scripts/SCRIPTS.md) has more details on running the helper scripts
-- [CONFIGURATION](./CONFIGURATION.md) has extra details about configuration workflow
+- [CONFIGURATION](./CONFIGURATION.md) has extra details about the configuration workflow
-- [SCREENSHOTS](./SCREENSHOTS.md) has example screenshots and details about installing reference dashboards
+- [SCREENSHOTS](./SCREENSHOTS.md) has example screenshots and some details about installing reference dashboards
-- [FAQs](./FAQ.md) - mostly EPA 3-focused at the moment, it has some basic EPA 4-related content
+- [FAQs](./FAQ.md) - mostly EPA 3-focused at the moment, with some EPA 4-related content

 ## Change log

+- 4.0.0 (May 13, 2026)
+  - **Breaking changes**: EPA 3 users cannot upgrade to EPA 4.
+Fresh installation is required.
+EPA 4 beta can be upgraded to EPA 4
+  - Changes from 4.0.0 beta versions plus the addition of Traefik-based reverse HTTPS proxy for Collector and Grafana
+  - Update README and other documents to reflect the addition of Traefik
+  - Minor adjustments to the scripts to generate TLS certificates for Traefik

 - 4.0.0 (May 9, 2026)
   - **Breaking changes**: EPA 3 users cannot upgrade to EPA 4.
 Fresh installation is required.
 EPA 4 beta can be upgraded to EPA 4